TigerChef Flatware Guide

 European Dinner Knife

-The European Dinner Knife is larger and heavier that a traditional dinner knife, but similar to a traditional dinner knife.
+The European Dinner Knife is larger and heavier than a traditional dinner knife (nearly a third!), but similar to a traditional dinner knife.
 It has moderate serration for cutting prepared foods.
 It is used for formal occasions and can be found in most upscale restaurants and other formal dining settings.

 The dinner fork is part of the traditional five-piece flatware setting.
 It is about 7 inches long and is used to eat the main course at any formal or informal meal.
 It is a part of every table setting.